Baviaans Canyon Trail Information

 Quick Overview

-The Canyon Trail is a moderately difficult hike with 4 of the days being 16km, and one day 8km.
+The Canyon Trail is a moderate to difficult hike with 4 of the days being around 16km, and one day 8km.
 The route is designed for people of good hiking fitness.

 Bookings are made per sleeping hut for 4 people.